-Beginning at 10.5, ArcGIS Server provides the option to use a Python 3 runtime for command-line ArcPy scripts.
-In earlier releases of ArcGIS Server on Linux, Python scripts could only be executed in a Linux shell using the Python 2.7 runtime included with ArcGIS Server.
-This experience had limitations regarding the use of third-party libraries and working with paths.
-As of ArcGIS Server 10.5, select tools can now be executed with a Python 3.5 runtime that is installed independently of ArcGIS Server.
+ArcGIS Server provides the option to use a Python 3 runtime for command line ArcPy scripts.
+Select tools can be executed with a Python 3.5 runtime that is installed independently of ArcGIS Server.

-You can get started using the Python 3 runtime on ArcGIS Server for Linux by using conda to download and install the arcgis-server-10.5-py3 package.
+You can get started using the Python 3 runtime on ArcGIS Server for Linux by using conda to download and install the arcgis-server-<arcgis version number>-py3 package.

 Python has a rich ecosystem of preexisting code packages that can be leveraged within ArcGIS, but managing which packages are installed on a system can be a complex and time consuming task, especially when working on multiple projects at once or trying to share code with others.

 To leverage this versatility, the Python community has designed methods to create projects in multiple versions of Python, while trivializing the process of installing nearly all publicly available Python packages.
 The most popular and widely used Python package manager is conda.
 Integrating conda with ArcGIS Server allows you to use the functionality in Python's ecosystem of open-source and third-party packages from within ArcGIS Server.
 It allows you to quickly install, run, and update packages and their dependencies for use in your Python code.

 If you do not already have conda, it can be downloaded here.

 To access ArcGIS Python functionality, including ArcPy, the arcgis-server-<arcgis version number>-py3 package can be installed directly from conda.
 From within a conda environment, use the following command: